-Whether you attracted your traffic from organic traffic to a blog post, marketing on 3rd party platforms (Linkedin, Quora, Medium) or paid traffic, it’s important to realize that different segments will have different problems and may require different solution / use case once they arrive to your site.
+Whether you attracted your traffic organically to a blog post, marketing on 3rd party platforms (Linkedin, Quora, Medium) or via paid traffic, it’s important to realize that different segments will have different problems and may require different solution / use case once they arrive to your site.

 To fully maximize your content marketing resources, you need to re-purpose and distribute your content in a systematic manner.
-You can download our internal tool from here.
+To learn how to do it you can download our internal tool from here.

-While operating within the same framework, adjusting the individual items can be done through different resources and content, personalization based on user segment, high vs low touch sales, or different sales tactics (provocative, consultative, transactional, or solution based sales)
+While operating within the same framework, adjusting the individual items of the path can be achieved through different resources and content, personalization based on user segment, high vs low touch sales, or different sales tactics (provocative, consultative, transactional, or solution based sales)

 Problem 2: Lack of understanding of the who and why behind SaaS churn

-The SaaS business world is full of important metrics which need to be tracked.
+The SaaS world is full of important metrics which need to be tracked.